-Clinical trials are carefully controlled scientific studies that evaluate how well investigational or modified medicines may treat or prevent diseases in people.
+Clinical trials are carefully controlled scientific studies that evaluate how well new or modified medicines may treat or prevent diseases in people.

 Clinical trials are conducted to answer questions such as: